ishcherbinin/telegram-trading-platform/README.md

 REFPRICE_UPDATE_FREQUENCY=60 is the frequency of updating the reference price in seconds

-REFERENCE_DATA_TABLES_PATH="./tables/" is the path to the folder where reference data tables are stored
+REFERENCE_DATA_TABLES_PATH="./tables/" is the path to the folder where reference data tables are stored NOTE.
+Exampel of this table you can find in the folder ./tables
 ```
 4. Install requirements and python if it is needed
 ```